-Plans are Periodised to gradually ramp up your endurance, fitness, speed and skills.
-Masters plans include shorter, more intense workouts so free up valuable time for recovery and work/family commitments - they optimise your training time with the right ratio of volume and intensity relevant to each plan.
+Plans are Periodized to gradually ramp up your endurance, fitness, speed, and skills.
+Masters' plans include shorter, more intense workouts so free up valuable time for recovery and work/family commitments - they optimize your training time with the right ratio of volume and intensity relevant to each plan.

 Masters plans also have more rest days each week (typically 2 days per week) and a 1:2 ratio of active recovery weeks to hard weeks (this is 1:3 in Standard plans).